 If you maintain a professional profile and share compelling content regularly (but not constantly), you can also establish yourself as a trusted resource to your clients and/or prospects.

 What kind of content?
 You will have to make sure you comply with your firm’s policies, but some examples include: interesting articles, suggestions for podcasts you like, or original content you’ve created (think white papers, blog posts, or tips for your clients).
-You can also comment on posts and send personalized messages to clients and prospects.
+Comment on posts and send personalized messages to clients and prospects.

 Whether the content you share is directly related to financial advice or broader financial well-being, you may develop stronger, more meaningful relationships with your followers.

 It doesn’t happen overnight, but investing the time in your LinkedIn presence has the potential for significant return.
 To get started, create a posting routine.
-You don’t want to inundate your connections and come across as a spammer, so aim to post one to three times per week.
+You don’t want to inundate your followers and come across as a spammer.
+So aim to post one to three times per week.
 The most important thing is creating a schedule.
 Maybe you post every Tuesday and Thursday at 10 a.m.
 Or weekly each Wednesday afternoon.
-Establishing a routine will help you stay accountable, organized, and on top of your game.
+Creating a routine will help you stay accountable, organized, and on top of your game.

-With LinkedIn, you can position yourself as an influencer or expert without ever having to set foot outside your office.
+With LinkedIn, you can position yourself as an influencer or expert at little or no cost and without ever having to set foot outside your office.

 What Is Facebook?